Formation of Carbon Dwarfs: Additional Predictions

 The fraction of carbon G stars is calculated using the techniques in {\S~\ref{sec:dynamics}}.
 In this case, the initial mass function does not enter because we are looking at G-G binaries.
 Further, the uncertainty in $f(q)$ in this range is not a factor of three, but rather closer to 50\% as \cite{Duquennoy1991}

 This results in

-Because $f(q)$ is known with much greater precision for systems with F/G secondaries, a good estimate of this population would at provide a better test for the binary mass transfer model than the fraction of M stars with C/O$>1$.
+Because $f(q)$ is known with much greater precision for systems with F/G secondaries, a good estimate of this population would provide a better test for the binary mass transfer model than the fraction of M stars with C/O$>1$.

 Unfortunately, while it has been easy to distinguish carbon M stars in the SDSS color space because of the lack of TiO lines, there is no similarly distinctive feature of a carbon F/G star.
 However, in the Downes et al. sample of carbon stars, a small fraction do show Balmer and Ca~{ II} lines and are believed to be F or G carbon stars.
-Approximately 20 more of these objects were found by searching for metal-poor F subdwarfs \cite{Schroeder2003,Knapp2004}.
-Preliminary analysis \cite{Knapp2004} suggests that F/G carbon stars comprise 0.5\% of the total main sequence population.
-This fractional abundance is consistent with the prediction in (\ref{eq:predict}), and if confirmed in the final analysis would be very strong confirmation of the post-mass transfer model.
+Approximately 20 more of these objects were found by searching for metal-poor F subdwarfs \cite{Schroeder2003}.
+If this fractional abundance is consistent with the prediction given by Eq. \ref{eq:predict}, it would be very strong confirmation of the post-mass transfer model.